LogtalkDotOrg/logtalk.org/_pages/download.md

 ### macOS

 Based on the [MacPorts](http://www.macports.org/) portfile.
-Installs Logtalk on `/opt/local/share/` with integration scripts for selected Prolog compilers on `/opt/local/bin`.
+Installs Logtalk on `/opt/local/share/` with integration scripts for supported Prolog compilers on `/opt/local/bin`.
 Creates an `/Applications/Logtalk` folder with links to the installed files.